rivue/Gamified-Study-Tool/README.md

     MVP CLEANUP LIST:

-        - fix low / moderate / high vulnerabilities for npm packages in frontend
+        - fix low / moderate / high vulnerabilities for npm packages in frontend (down to 8 from 26 so yay)
         - ascendence --> rivue (everywhere on the site and in the file system)
         - make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly
         - fix progress bar (random amount gained might be nice along with fetching a random amount of questions (5-9))